 Firstly, lay your buds out evenly on a tray and put it in the oven.
 You can do this with your kief as well.
 If your buds start to go black in the oven, it is because you have left them in there for too long or because you have put them in there with the heat on too high.
 It should take 60 minutes for the decarboxylation to be complete.
 Note that if the moisture content in your buds is higher than usual, you can leave them for longer in the oven.
 But don’t turn the heat up any further than 115 C (240 F).

 Finally, it is important to note that this decarboxylation process is for turning THC-A into THC.
-The CBD-A that is present in marijuana is not converted to CBD in this process of decarboxylation.
+The CBD-A that is present in cannabis is not converted to CBD in this process of decarboxylation.